 Total fund balances of the District's governmental funds differ from "net position" of governmental activities reported in the Statement of Net Position.
-This difference primarily results from the additional long-term economic focus of the Statement of Net Position vs. the solely current financial resources focus of the governmental funds Balance Sheet.
+This difference primarily results from the additional long-term economic focus of the Statement of Net Position vs. the solely current financial resources focus of the governmental funds Balance Sheet as applied to the reporting of capital assets and long-term liabilities, including pensions and other postemployment benefits.